moshi4/GBKviz/README.md

 ## Overview

-GBKviz is web-based Genbank format file vizualization tool.
+GBKviz is browser-based Genbank data vizualization webapp.
-User can easily and flexibly plot genome gene figure in any format.
+User can easily and flexibly plot specified region genome CDS figure in any format.
-In addition, conserved synteny region can plot.
+In addition, GBKvis can perform comparative genome plot figure.

 Demo GIF here...